effi flo

 Phase 2: Productize (Clay for Recruiting, 2023-2024)

 Other agencies started asking how I was moving so fast.
-I began building Clay workflows for clients — enrichment pipelines, outreach sequences, CRM integrations.
-This is where I learned the limitations: Clay is excellent at enrichment, but agencies need matching, scoring, pipeline intelligence, and system integration that extends beyond what any single tool provides.
+In a $124 billion temporary and contract staffing industry, the teams automating enrichment and outreach were pulling ahead - and the rest were starting to notice.
+I began building Clay workflows for clients - enrichment pipelines, outreach sequences, CRM integrations.
+This is where I learned the limitations: Clay is excellent at enrichment and building automated workflows, but building a growth engine needs a more sophisticated tech stack - nuanced workflows that help agencies with matching, scoring, pipeline intelligence, and system integration that extends beyond what Clay alone can provide.

 Phase 3: Evolve (Effi Flo, 2024-Present)

 The realization that led to Effi Flo: Clay is one component of a growth system, not the whole system.
-The real value is in the architecture — how you combine enrichment (Clay) with automation (n8n), data infrastructure (Supabase), AI matching (custom models), and delivery (CRM/ATS integration) into a single system that scales.
+As Bloomberg recently reported, AI is reshaping the staffing industry - and agencies that don't build integrated systems risk being left behind.
+The real value is in the architecture - how you combine enrichment (Clay) with automation (n8n), data infrastructure (Supabase), AI matching (custom models), and delivery (CRM/ATS integration) into a single system that scales.

 Today, Clay remains a core part of our stack.
 But it sits within a larger architecture that handles the things Clay wasn't designed to do - multi-layer candidate matching, pipeline orchestration, intent signal monitoring, and cross-system integration.